-When the article is not available online, Find @ UNC links to a page with options to look for print in the library catalog or to request the article via Interlibrary Loan.
+When the article is not available online in the UNC Libraries collections, the Find @ UNC button links to a page with options to look for print in the library catalog or to request the article via Interlibrary Loan.

 Below is an image of a PubMed article record.
 Labels were added to explain the information that PubMed provides about the article:

 Remember: PubMed does NOT include the full-text of articles in its database--it links out to them.
 PubMed only searches the information about the article(including title and abstract), not the full-text of the article.